1587/speaking-exam/00-part3.md

 My answer:

 ```
-I often eat at home, Because I like cooking. and Eating at home is healthier.
+I often eat at home, Because I like cooking.

-The evening of Weekends, of course.
-You must reserve the restaurant in advance.
+The evening of Weekends, of course. we need to book in advance.
-(because People often shopping and dining out on the weekends.)
+because there are many people dining out.

-Yes, I recommend 海底捞 Hot Pot,
+Yes, I recommend 海底捞 Hot Pot, and They provide a take-out service
-They provide a take-out service for the hot pot and many kinds of food,
+they also provide many delicious dishes,
-The food are very delicious.
-You really need to taste it.
+Their service is great and the price is very cheap.
 ```